Padow/team/README.md

 ##### Language
 Default language is french.
 To change it remove "default.php" from "language" folder, then copy/paste the language file you wish as default and rename the copy  "default.php"

+* available languages
+ * french
+ * english
+ * russian - done by Shog

+it may have  mistakes translations or some inappropriate translations, so please feel free to report them.

 * Add an other translation language
   * get your country_tag refer to [availables country tag]
   * copy/paste "en.php" from "language" folder
   * rename the copie "country_tag.php"
   * open the new file with a text editor and translate.  /!\  DO NOT CHANGE WORDS IN CAPITAL LETTERS

+##### First login
+ * enter whatever you want as login and password
+ * create a new player
+ * then logout and relog with the new player account

 --------------------------------------